 The rice bran ceramic compound (RBCC) has been revised to improve wet grip.
 IRC claim a 4% improvement and a 10% drop in rolling resistance.
 These are race tyres and have been race proven in the U.K throughout 2017.
 After a season racing by Team on Form the tyres are not even close to worn and have helped the riders clock up wins.

 The tread rubber now covers more of the tyre so you can lean even further into a bend than you probably should.

 The natural latex lining is retained to improve comfort and reduce rolling resistance.

 The Nippo Vini Fantini team wanted a file thread so IRC obliged.

-My own experience with these tyres has been very good.
+The teams experience and my own with these tyres has been very good.
 Puncture resistance is very good and the wet grip is excellent.
-This is my favourite tyre and they will be seen on the bikes of the womans team "Team on Form" as well as Nippo-Vini-Fantini.
+This is my favourite tyre and they are seen on the bikes of the womans team "Team on Form" as well as Nippo-Vini-Fantini.

 Why use tubeless tyres?

 Tubeless tyres are simply better tyres well IRC are better tyres.
 Ride comfort is improved and is tubular like.
 Due to the lack of an inner tube rolling resistance are improved also lower pressure can be run improving grip.
 The latex sealant will heal most punctures.